pyta-uoft/website/index.md

 ### C0113 Unneeded not {#C0113}

 This error occurs when a boolean expression contains an unneeded negation.
+If you are getting this error, the expression can be simplified to not use a negation.

 ```python
 def is_true():